TristanMarshall/codeChallenge/README.md

 #### Due to time constraint:
 - Unable to make button/links with slanted sides.
-- Unable to make table at bottom of gallery page interactive/functional.
+- Unable to make table and at bottom of gallery page interactive/functional.

 Thank you kindly for your time and consideration!
 It was a great code challenge!
 -Tristan Marshall